Sibozhu/MotionBlur-detection-by-CNN/README.md

 This is the folder that constain codes to run my cnn model.

-Data are available through google drive link here:[data.zip](https://drive.google.com/a/bu.edu/file/d/0B8GhS4dXq_m2UTE5NG9sUVlLZkE/view?usp=sharing)
+Training and testing data are available through google drive link here:[data.zip](https://drive.google.com/a/bu.edu/file/d/0B8GhS4dXq_m2UTE5NG9sUVlLZkE/view?usp=sharing)

 In order to successfully running the code, please first unzip the "data.zip" file and put those folders "s_cnn","s_oridata","tarimg" and "transimg" into the same folder with the other python codes.